rmurphey/octopress/source/about/index.markdown

 *January 2008 - July 2008*

 For five short months, I worked for this small startup, reworking the client-side code to depend on one DOM library instead of four, and standardizing the approach to implementing various aspects of the user interface.
-Though I was the only remote employee, I proved my ability to become an integral part of a small team from across the country.
+Though I was working remotely with an otherwise-colocated team, I proved my ability to become an integral part of a small team from across the country.
 I lost my job, along with the rest of the developers, when the money ran out.

 ### Webslingerz, Carrboro, NC
 *August 2006 - January 2008*

 I joined this local interactive agency to focus on improving my web development skills.
 The existing team was firmly attached to the 2001 way of doing things;
 I campaigned effectively to get fellow developers to embrace web standards, modern techniques, and the best practices of the day.